dfki-av/pwoc-3d/README.md

     - [TensorFlow Addons](https://github.com/tensorflow/addons)
     - NumPy
     - ImageIO
-    - Matplotib (for visualization only)
+    - Matplotlib (for visualization only)
     - tqdm (for training only)

 You can install all dependencies using pip: `pip install -r requirements.txt`